acalvino4/craft-easy-image/docs/usage-comparison-other-plugins.md

 nystudio107's image optimization plugin does a lot, including pregenerating transforms, generating placeholders, providing a control panel UI for defining transforms sets.
 Again though, there are some drawbacks and things it misses.

-- Doesn't support generating avif (better compression than webp, and no 'color banding')
+- Configuring variant creation of webp and avif requires setup and configuration beyond ImageMagick (and the avif setup is currently undocumented).
-- You're on your own for generating complex `picture` markup mentioned before
+- The function for generating complex `picture` markup is undocumented, and doesn't support art direction or avif variants.
 - Configuration must be repeated
 - On the subject of pregenerating transforms, this really is a tradeoff, not pure benefit, for a couple reasons:
   - Content authors need to be concious of uploading images to the appropriate volume based on what transforms need to be done on the image, rather than organizing assets based on a logical content hierarchy.
 This breaks the abstration of content authors not needing to worry about implementation details.